Ajamillion/clode/docs/delivery-plan.md

   with IIR filter synthesis.

 ### 2.6 Runtime & Infrastructure
-- Docker Compose + Kubernetes manifests for production deployment (nginx, gateway, solver workers, Postgres, Redis, Prometheus, Grafana).
+- Docker Compose dev stack (gateway + Studio) now available; Kubernetes manifests will extend it with nginx, solver workers, Postgres, Redis, Prometheus, and Grafana for production deployment.
 - Offline cache bundle for common drivers/topologies with simplified solver and iteration cap.